actsasrob/lircdo_ask/README.md

 However if you wish to fork the project for your own use here are the steps needed to set up a development environment and publish updates to your own Alexa skill.

-You will need an Amazon Developer account and an Amazon Web Service (AWS) account to host the lambda function, IAM roles, and the Dynamo DB database.
+You will need an Amazon Developer account to create Alexa skills and an Amazon Web Service (AWS) account to host the lambda function, IAM roles, and the Dynamo DB database.
 I won't cover how to obtain those.
 There are many great tutorials available via the internet.

 ## Setup Development Environment

-### Install node version manager (NVM):
+### Install node version manager (NVM)
 ```
 curl https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
 ```